Roast Duck Breast Rice Bowl

 - Lay the duck breast in the hot pan, skin side down (it will sizzle!) and, over high heat, cook until the skin is nicely browned and fat has been rendered.

-- Flip the chicken breast and sear the other side.
+- Flip the duck breast and sear the other side.

 - Transfer the frying pan with the duck to the oven and roast the duck for 8 to 15 minutes depending on how rare or cooked you want it.
 Personally, I lean toward the 15-minute cooking time.